Solid wood bottom rail for balustrade

 CharacteristicDescription

-Available speciesPine, fir, beech, douglas fir
+Available speciesPine, silver fir, beech, douglas fir

 Available lengths100 cm / 150 cm / 200 cm